Gap Attack Platform A

 Research Approach

-Our unique suite of computational, synthetic, and characterization tools75 allow us to gain critical molecular insight to surface and interfacial interactions that control solute partitioning, transport, and fouling.
+Our unique suite of computational, synthetic, and characterization tools allow us to gain critical molecular insight to surface and interfacial interactions that control solute partitioning, transport, and fouling.
 GAP A will use the non-porous UMCP platform to rapidly screen the role of functional groups such as amphiphiles, hydrogen bond donors, charges, and zwitterions on water hydration and dynamics and solute interactions (Segalman, Hawker).
 This platform is further capable of seamlessly integrating experimental probes, and featuring the display of functional groups on various surfaces, micelles or particles in solution.
 Atomic and molecular scale characterization via simulation (Shell, Henkelman), advanced NMR and EPR techniques (Han), and spectroscopic analysis (Katz, Crumlin) of the thermodynamic and dynamic interactions of these moieties with MFP solutes will integrate with selectivity design in GAP B and macroscopic fouling characterization (Katz, Su) in the IF.

-Project #1: Surface Design to Control Hydration Water Structure, Thermodynamics, and Dynamics
+GAP A, Project #1: Surface Design to Control Hydration Water Structure, Thermodynamics, and Dynamics

 What is the precise nature of the hydration layer or “barrier” that has been assumed to impact membrane properties?
 How can this hydration layer be tuned via surface chemistry?
 We will use the unique toolset established in our earlier M-WET work to probe interfacial water properties on the molecular scale necessary to understand and ultimately design surfaces to program surface water.
 It is critical to explore and understand the breadth of functionalities necessary to create programmable surface interactions, to ultimately design membranes that are both selective and robust.
 Using our materials platform capable of producing multifunctionality (Segalman/Hawker), we will experimentally and computationally quantify the role of chemical and topological surface heterogeneity on hydration water dynamics, structure, and thermodynamics.
 In particular, we will test the idea that a strongly hydrogen bonded hydration water network (i.e., a highly thermodynamically stable hydration layer) is key to antifouling, by comparing hydrophilic surfaces bearing hydrogen bond donors to hydrophilic surfaces without.
 Similarly, we will probe the role of charges and zwitterions on hydration and water dynamics.
 These functionalities will first be displayed on water soluble polymers bearing spin probes to understand their influence on local water dynamics.
 Next, these functionalities will be displayed on micelles where the hydrophobic core forces the display of the surface groups on molecularly flat surfaces at the nanometer scale.
 Finally, the same functionalities will be displayed in a hydrogel, formatted as a smooth membrane-like surface and as 100 micron particles suspended in water within a capillary suitable for NMR and X-ray characterization.

 With these model surfaces, we will leverage the unique suite of tools established in M-WET to address the critical question of how surface chemistry and topology impact measured structural, thermodynamic, and dynamic properties of the membrane hydration layer.
 Overhauser Dynamic Nuclear Polarization (ODNP) (developed by Han) will probe hydration dynamics near surfaces (appropriately spin-labelled) in both suspended functionalized hydrogel particles and micelles.
 Specifically, we anticipate that functional groups including fixed charges and hydrogen bond donors will alter the dynamics of the surrounding water.
-Measured ODNP water diffusivities will then be directly compared to Shell’s molecular dynamics (MD) simulations that quantify water diffusivities as well as their relationships to water structure (e.g., tetrahedrality, H-bonding) and thermodynamics (e.g., solvation energies/entropies, activity).
+Measured ODNP water diffusivities will then be directly compared to Shell’s molecular dynamics (MD) simulations that quantify water diffusivities as well as their relationships to water structure (e.g., tetrahedrality, H-bonding) and thermodynamics (e.g., solvation energies/entropies, activity) (Fig. 2.3).
 Electronic structure and quantum chemical calculations (Henkelman) will capture the role of ions and charged surface interactions with water and will assist in the parameterization of MD force fields.
 Measured water dynamics will be complemented by depth-dependent chemical composition and water content in analogous thin films via Ambient Pressure X-ray Spectroscopy (APXPS) (Crumlin).
 Furthermore, Su will use surface-sensitive near-edge X-ray absorption fine structure (NEXAFS) spectroscopy to decipher functional groups and polymer blocks to quantify surface composition in the top few nanometers of a polymer film.
 GAP A will leverage powerful characterization methods developed within the IF to further probe surface morphology including nanoscale imaging and scattering methods.
 By systematically linking surface composition to hydration water response, we will discover design rules for programming hydration water properties and hence modulating solute affinity.

-Project #2: Molecular Determinants of Solute Affinity at Heterogeneous Interfaces
+GAP A, Project #2: Molecular Determinants of Solute Affinity at Heterogeneous Interfaces

 Our second focus is understanding how surface chemistry and heterogeneity impact the thermodynamic affinity of solutes to membrane interfaces.
 We will use the same model surfaces proposed in Project 1 to experimentally and computationally characterize the affinity of MFP solutes to them, establishing a rational framework for engineering solute affinity and repulsion at membrane interfaces.
 We hypothesize that the hydration water response to a surface (e.g., hydration water structure, dynamics) offers key signatures of solute affinity.
 Thus, we will couple the hydration water insights from Project 1 to solute affinities for a range of MFP solutes, focusing in particular on several important solute families: (1) aromatics (benzene, toluene, phenol, benzonitrile, xylenes, naphthalene, dioxane) that represent contaminant chemistries of concern and that allow us to systematically modulate hydrophobic interactions, (2) linear aliphatics and alcohols that appear in oil foulants and can probe chain length variations, (3) short polypeptides as protein mimics with varied hydrophilic phobic composition, (4) borates and arsenous acid that form molecularly small, neutral species that are difficult to separate, and (5) silicates that aggregate proteins and NOM on membrane surfaces with inter-solute interactions that apparently increase fouling beyond the sum of the two foulants.